amyandpotatoes/aus-crypto-tax-calc/README.md

 3. If you have any binance transactions, extract a CSV transaction summary for the appropriate time frame from binance and place this in the /transaction-files/binance folder.
 This programs supports transactions spread across multiple CSVs, so all CSVs in this folder will be read in sequence.
+Ensure your transaction history includes:
+- trading activity
+- any binance ethereum staking (trading ETH for BETH) and income
+- any locked staking income
+- any other income

 ### How to run